 Buñuelos are spongy, donuts-type dough fritters.
-Historically they are “fruit” of combined Moors and Spanish culinary traditions (so pretty much have millennium-old roots).
-Here, it may be worth to mention that Mexican (and in general Latin-American) buñuelos that many Americans are familiar with are totally different “animals”.
+Historically they are the “fruit” of combined Moors and Spanish culinary traditions (so pretty much have millennium-old roots).
+Here, it may be worth mentioning that Mexican (and in general Latin-American) buñuelos that many Americans are familiar with are totally different “animals”.
 In their most popular form, we know them as crispy, thin, sweet tortilla cookies usually sprinkled with cinnamon, sugar and served with honey.

-Valencian buñuelos come in many forms and flavors, with dough based on sweet potatoes or pumpkin, sometimes filled with cream, fruits or chocolate.
-But they all share common characteristic – they are deep-fried in oil (hence their common name “fritters”).
+Valencian buñuelos come in many forms and flavors, with dough based on sweet potatoes or pumpkin, sometimes filled with cream, fruits, or chocolate.
+But they all share a common characteristic – they are deep-fried in oil (hence their common name “fritters”).
 For example, “Buñuelos de Cuaresma” (Lenten Fritters) are popular Valencian sweets served during the Holy Week (see à Valencian Easter Sweets).
 Buñuelos served during Fallas festivities are quite distinctive.
 First of all, they are all made in front of you on the street so practically you can follow the whole process starting from making the dough (usually kneaded by hand) to the final step when golden-browned, they are “fished” out hot from the oil.
 In their most popular form, they are made from pumpkin-based dough hence their name “Buñuelos de Calabaza” (Valenciono: “Bunyols de carabassa” or English: Pumpkin fritters).
-Their main ingredients include cooked pumpkin mixed in almost equal proportions with wheat flour, small amount of sugar (mostly for sprinkling), milk (or water), egg, baking and cinnamon powders as well as flavor-braking lemon zest.
+Their main ingredients include cooked pumpkin mixed in almost equal proportions with wheat flour, a small amount of sugar (mostly for sprinkling), milk (or water), egg, baking, and cinnamon powders as well as flavor-braking lemon zest.

-Traditionally, churros are made from the wheat-based dough (very rarely you can find churros made from sweet-potatoes based dough).
-Similarly as buñuelos, churros belong to the family of deep-fried fritters.
-In contrast to buñuelos however, they have very regular geometry defined by a “churros’ pipe” (sort of pastry bag) – traditionally coming in the form of long plain sticks sometimes looped in a form of large raindrop.
+Traditionally, churros are made from the wheat-based dough (very rarely you can find churros made from sweet-potatoes-based dough).
+Similarly buñuelos, churros belong to the family of deep-fried fritters.
+In contrast to buñuelos however, they have very regular geometry defined by a “churros’ pipe” (sort of pastry bag) – traditionally coming in the form of long plain sticks sometimes looped in a form of a large raindrop.
 Usually, they are served “raw” (golden-browned in oil, but without any extras) accompanied only by a cup of hot, creamy chocolate milk for dipping.

 In their more elaborated versions, churros are coated with white or dark chocolate or glazed with thick layer of sugar.
 These days you can also find “thick” versions of churros in form of tubes stuffed with cream – they are called “porras”.
 They look similar to famous Sicilian cannoli, but that’s all they have in common!